duckinator/tweetbots/README.md

   * (80 chars)  `perl ./gry/long.pl IRC.SERVER.TLD "#channel"`

 \[1]: FreeNode no longer accepts one-character nicknames.
-A lot of these bots will likely no longer work, due to that.
+A lot of these bots will likely no longer work on FreeNode due to that.